 Dependencies

-dependency for console application.
-Here is how our build.gradle
+dependency for the console application.
+Here is what our build.gradle

 file looks like: